-Cherokee Marsh and nearby Public Lands.
-Map with major trailheads marked.
+Explore Cherokee Marsh Public Lands.
+Area map with major trailheads and boat landings.

 Cherokee Marsh Conservation Park (City of Madison), three units:

 Follow N. Sherman Ave. north to the parking lot at the end of the gravel road.
 Get directions.

 Heading north on Northport Drive/HWY 113, turn right on School Rd.
 Where the road curves right onto Wheeler Rd. take an immediate left into Cherokee Marsh Conservation Park.
 Park in the small lot along the street or follow the gravel road to the boat landing and additional parking.Get directions.